Holocaust by Bullets: Genre

 The foreword of the Holocaust by Bullets was written by Paul Shapiro, Director of the Center for Advanced Holocaust Studies, U.S. Holocaust Memorial Museum in Washington, D.C.
-This book has been described by Major Travis W. Elms, a Judge Advocate of the US Army, as a “methodical piece” that “guides the reader through a complex period in World War II history”.
-The memoir includes pictures of mass graves, villagers, the team and the investigation, as well as maps that detail the Nazi’s invasion of the Soviet Union.
-Each chapter describes Desbois’ story and introduction of the contextual history, whilst later chapters include eyewitness accounts in question and answer form.
+This book has been described by Major Travis W. Elms, a Judge Advocate of the US Army, as a "methodical piece" that "guides the reader through a complex period in World War II history".
+The memoir includes pictures of mass graves, villagers, the team and the investigation, as well as maps that detail the Nazi's invasion of the Soviet Union.
+Each chapter describes Desbois' story and introduction of the contextual history, whilst later chapters include eyewitness accounts in question and answer form.

 Synopsis

-Origins of Desbois work
+Origins of Desbois' work

-The opening chapters of Desbois’ Holocaust by Bullets details the origins of his work.
+The opening chapters of the book detail the origins of his work.
 In Chapter I, he describes the story of his grandfather and other relatives who lived during WWII.
-His first visit to Poland in December 1990 reminded him of his grandfather’s experience of being a prisoner of war in Rava-Ruska in modern-day Ukraine, and prompted a deep desire to uncover the story behind the murder of thousands of Jews.
+His first visit to Poland in December 1990 reminded him of his grandfather's experience of being a prisoner of war in Rava-Ruska in modern-day Ukraine, and prompted a deep desire to uncover the story behind the murder of thousands of Jews.
 Debois then explains that during the next few years, he began to learn Hebrew, take classes about Judaism in Israel and about the mistreatment of Jews during WWII with Yad Vashem.
 It is during this period, explains Desbois, that he was connected to Dr. Charles Favre, an expert on Jewish-Catholic relations, public opinion and geopolitics, who served as his spiritual and academic mentor.
 Desbois credits this training for his position as one of the leading mediators with Jewish representatives for the Archbishop of Lyon.
 In his first trip to visit the Shoah, Desbois recalls his experience meeting with a village priest who had witnessed mass exterminations in Ukraine, a baker who delivered bread to extermination camps, a carpenter who created gas chambers, and a daughter of the mayor who coordinated the provisions to the death camps.
-He writes: “I realized then that there are witnesses to the Shoah who are not Jewish: neither perpetrators nor victims, but witnesses.”
+He writes: "I realized then that there are witnesses to the Shoah who are not Jewish: neither perpetrators nor victims, but witnesses."
 Desbois describes this realization as a spur to his future work, one that lays the foundation for the rest of the book.